2 - Medical

 - Avoid known allergens.

-- Carry an epinephrine auto-injector if you have severe allergies.
+- Carry at least one epinephrine auto-injector if you have severe allergies.

 - Take precautions for bug bites and poisonous plants (see the relevant sections).